openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 log:set DEBUG org.openhab.binding.bmwconnecteddrive
 ```

-The debug fingerprint is generated when the Vehicle Thing is initialized the first time, e.g. after openHAB startup.
+The debug fingerprint is generated immediately after the vehicle thing is initialized the first time, e.g. after openHAB startup.
 To force a new fingerprint disable the thing shortly and enable it again.
-Personal Data is eliminated from the log entries so it should be possible to share them in public.
+Personal data is eliminated from the log entries so it should be possible to share them in public.
 Data like

 * Dealer Properties